hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 ### Component Interaction

-The Load Balancer routes all traffic to the active PTFE instance, which handles all requests to the PTFE application.
+The Load Balancer routes all traffic to the active Terraform Enterprise instance, which handles all requests to the Terraform Enterprise application.

-The PTFE application is connected to the PostgreSQL database via the Azure provided database server name endpoint.
+The Terraform Enterprise application is connected to the PostgreSQL database via the Azure provided database server name endpoint.
 All database requests are routed to the highly available infrastructure supporting Azure Database for PostgreSQL.

-The PTFE application is connected to object storage via the Azure Blob Storage endpoint for the defined container.
+The Terraform Enterprise application is connected to object storage via the Azure Blob Storage endpoint for the defined container.
 All object storage requests are routed to the highly available infrastructure supporting Azure Storage.

 ### Monitoring

-While there is not currently a monitoring guide for PTFE, information around [logging](/docs/enterprise/private/logging.html), [diagnostics](/docs/enterprise/private/diagnostics.html) as well as [reliability and
+While there is not currently a monitoring guide for Terraform Enterprise, information around [logging](/docs/enterprise/private/logging.html), [diagnostics](/docs/enterprise/private/diagnostics.html) as well as [reliability and